 Improving patients’ quality of life, including end of life

 Over a three-year period, supportive care interventions at City of Hope left a lasting impact on individuals and families before, during, and after treatment.
 Reduced days in the ICU prevent patients and their caregivers from experiencing the high distress often experienced during an ICU stay.

-City of Hope’s Sheri and Les Biller Patient and Family Resource Center integrates all patient support services under one umbrella.
-Here patients and their families will find a warm and welcoming private space to consult with medical staff and explore the many resources offered to strengthen and empower patients and caregivers before, during, and after treatment.
+Opened in 2008, the City of Hope’s Sheri and Les Biller Patient and Family Resource Center integrates all patient support services under one umbrella, and provides patients and their families a warm and welcoming private space to consult with medical staff and explore the many resources offered to strengthen and empower patients and caregivers before, during, and after treatment.

-The Supportive Care Training Program has been presented to 36 institutions across 25 cities in 6 states and 2 countries.
+The Supportive Care Training Program has been presented to 36 institutions across 25 cities in six states and two countries.

 The Harborview Sexual Assault Nurse Examiner (SANE) program was founded in 2000 as the sole provider of sexual assault forensic medical exams in King County.
 It now also provides off-site SANE services to Swedish First Hill Medical Center, Seattle Children’s Hospital, Valley Medical Center and the University of Washington Medical Center, and Virginia Mason Medical Center.